-At the conclusion of the training program, the OTs are assigned their compulsory foreign language (CFL).
+At the conclusion of the Indian Foreign Service training program, the OTs are assigned their compulsory foreign language (CFL).
 After a brief period of desk attachment in the Ministry of External Affairs, the OTs are posted to an Indian Mission abroad as Third Secretary in a country where their CFL is the native language and enrolled in a language course.
 The OT is expected to develop proficiency in his/her CFL and pass the requisite examination before he/she is confirmed in service.

-Life of an Indian Foreign Service: After Training
+Life of an Indian Foreign Service Officer

 IFS Officer Functions

 An Indian Foreign Service Officer is required to project India’s interests on various issues at home and abroad.
 These include: